 5 Reasons Why You Should Take COMPASS for Austin Community College Admission

-The Texas Success Initiative law states that every aspiring student to college admission (if not exempted lawfully), be evaluated for his/her college-readiness first and then be placed in a course that befits his/her current skills and levels.
+The Texas Success Initiative law states that every aspiring student seeking college admission (if not exempted lawfully), be evaluated for his/her college-readiness first and then be placed in a course that befits his/her current skills and levels.
 Among the different tests approved by TSI for this purpose, the COMPASS is a test used by the Austin Community College (ACC).
-If an aspiring candidate for ACC admission, learn more about COMPASS test ACC here.
+If you are an aspiring candidate for ACC admission, learn more about this test here.

 ACT COMPASS Test and COMPASS @ ACC

-For more information on COMPASS, refer to the official COMPASS website (http://www.act.org/compass/student/index.html).
+For more information, refer to the official website: (http://www.act.org/compass/student/index.html).

-The COMPASS test administered at the Austin Community College is not different from the usual COMPASS testing.
-The following subject areas are included in the COMPASS test ACC:
+The test administered at the Austin Community College is not different from the usual COMPASS test.
+The following subject areas are included:

 - The Reading test

 - The Writing test

 In addition, an essay writing test is also included as a part of the THEA Alternative COMPASS test

 The test date and timings are decided by the ACC and informed to each applicant.
 For more information, refer to the Austin Community College website http://www.austincc.edu/cataloghtml/assesment.php.

 Established in the state of Texas, the Texas Success Initiative (TSI) requires that all those who are interested in seeking higher education take a test before joining college.
 There are different tests approved by the TSI like THEA, CLEP, ASSET and COMPASS.
 In compliance with the TSI requirements, the ACC requires that all those who wish to join a course take the COMPASS test, unless otherwise exempted or waived from taking a TSI approved test.